sproutfund/website_evergreen/program/murals.md

       - title: "Selection Process"
         description:
           -  "Local communities applied and were selected by the Sprout Public Art Advisory Committee to receive murals.
-This group also juried artists into the program who were then placed in competition for the selected community mural sites."
+This advisory group also selected artists for the program who were then placed in competition for the selected community mural sites."
         features:
           - title: "Jury Members"
             description: "A group of local artists, critics, educators, and other community stakeholders made up the jury that selected the pool of artists to participate in each year’s program."